zanderle/tutorial/en/dynamic_data_in_templates/README.md

 # Dynamic data in templates

-> Add some context - (can probably relate to previous chapters) why are we doing this?
+> TODO Add some context - (can probably relate to previous chapters) why are we doing this?
 > Update this chapter with content from Django Templates and Template Extending
 > A break after this chapter?